seandkim/easel/specification/functionality.md

 # Functionality

 This document describes the functionality of each page.
-The list of specific technologies used can be found at [`backlog.md`](/backlog.md).
+The list of specific technologies used can be found at `backlog.md`.
 The list of libraries used can be found at the end of `proposal.md`.

 ## Diagram

 ![functionality diagram](draft/site_navigation.png)

 ## Extensive List

+This is a text version of the diagram above.

 #### HOME PAGE (GENERAL ENTRY POINT)
 - Viewers (either non-logged in or non-registered users) can see the description of the site